We are reader supported. When you purchase products through links on this page, we may earn an affiliate commission. Learn More.

 • Can block adjacent dash controls in smaller vehicles

-The DMH-T450EX is one of the best Pioneer double DIN car stereos for drivers who want a bold, modern dashboard centerpiece without permanently altering factory controls.
-The standout feature is the massive 10.1-inch floating display that is sharp, colorful, and easy to view from most seating angles.
-Whether using maps, streaming video, or browsing apps via CarPlay or Android Auto, the screen enhances both functionality and user experience.
+The DMH-T450EX is one of the best Pioneer double-DIN stereos for drivers who want a bold, modern dashboard centerpiece without overhauling factory controls.
+Its standout feature is the massive 10.1-inch floating display.
+It’s bright, colorful, and easy to view from nearly any angle.
+Whether you’re using maps, browsing apps, or streaming video via CarPlay or Android Auto, the screen enhances both usability and visibility.

 9. Pioneer DEH-S4220BT – Best CD Receiver